Global $L^\infty$-bounds and long-time behavior of a diffusive epidemic system in heterogeneous environment: Introduction

 With our $L^\infty$-estimates, we can investigate the long-time behavior of the solutions of system \eqref{density}.
 In the case $\mu>0$, we prove that the $I$-component of the solution decays to zero, while the $S$-component of the solution converges to some nonnegative constant $S^*$.
 More importantly, we show that $S^*$ is positive if $p\ge 1$ and $S^*=0$ if $0<p<1$.
 In the case $\mu=0$, we prove that \eqref{density} is uniformly persistent under certain conditions.
 We point out that one of the main difficulties of the analysis comes from the fact that $S^qI^p$ is not Lipschitz when $0<p, q<1$; for example, the solutions of \eqref{density} may not induce a semiflow on a complete metric space, and therefore many existing theories on dynamical systems cannot apply directly.
 We remark that the case $0<p<1$ is important, which is the main consideration in \cite{FCGT, LJ}.

 The paper is organized as follows.
-In Section 2, we state the main results; in Section 3, we derive the $L^\infty$-bounds of the solutions of a class of reaction-diffusion systems with control of mass; in Section 4, we prove the positivity, uniqueness and $L^\infty$-boundedness of the solutions of \eqref{density}; in Sections 5 and 6, we investigate the long-time behavior of the solutions; in Section 7, we discuss some possible generalizations and the biological implications of our results; in the appendix, we prove some helpful results on the ODE systems, and we state and generalize some results on dynamical systems defined on incomplete metric spaces.
+In Section 2, we state the main results; in Section 3, we derive the $L^\infty$-bounds of the solutions of a class of reaction-diffusion systems with control of mass; in Section 4, we prove the positivity, uniqueness and $L^\infty$-boundedness of the solutions of \eqref{density}; in Sections 5 and 6, we investigate the long-time behavior of the solutions; in Section 7, we discuss some possible generalizations and the biological implications of our results; in the appendix, we provide some helpful results on the ODE epidemic systems, which are usually the guidance for the analysis of the corresponding reaction-diffusion epidemic systems, and we state and generalize some results on dynamical systems defined on incomplete metric spaces, which are used in the proofs in Section 6.